smford/eeh-esp32-rfid/README.md

 - Add ability to add users: trainer beeps card, then beeps newly trained users card, eeh-esp32-rfid then posts to API and updates user database
 - When revoking access, disable led and relay, access in web admin, and in full status.
 To do the same effect, revoke access then log out user.
 - Make override codes be stored as a nested array within the config struct and in json.
 Hard to arrange, instead used simple csv method
+- Use wifimanager or IotWebConf to make configuration easier

 ## Done
+- If no settings file, set default from defaults.h
 - API token implementation for laptop to esp32
 - Clean up Authentication success or failed messages
 - Display available wifi networks: https://github.com/me-no-dev/ESPAsyncWebServer#scanning-for-available-wifi-networks